kshetline/aw-clock/README.md

 ### Construction with 3D-Printed Stand

+> Raspberry Pi 5 note: I designed this stand before the Raspberry Pi 5 existed.
+The newly-added power button is hard to get with this design, so you might want to cut or drill an opening for easier access, expanding the SD card access slot, being carefully not to break through to the hole for the GPS antenna jack.

 #### Rearview of stand

 The 3D model for this stand is provided by the project file `raspberry_pi_setup/monitor_stand.stl`.
 Below is how that model came out when printed using black ABS, 20% infill, at a cost of about $28 USD.